 Capital acts as a cushion against losses and affords protection for members during times of economic trouble for the credit union.
 Therefore, when it comes to measuring an a credit union's financial fortitude, capital is useful.
 When it comes to safety and soundness, the higher the capital, the better.

-On Bankrate's test of earnings, OMAHA FIREFIGHTERS scored 8 out of a possible 30, below the national average of 10.31.
+On our test to measure the adequacy of a credit union's capital, OMAHA FIREFIGHTERS scored 24 out of a possible 30 points, beating out the national average of 15.65.

-OMAHA FIREFIGHTERS had an earnings ratio of 4.00 percent in our test, higher than the average for all credit unions, suggesting that it's doing better than its peers in this area.
+OMAHA FIREFIGHTERS had a capitalization ratio of 24.00 percent in our test, higher than the average for all credit unions, suggesting that it could be more resilient in a crisis than its peers.